anubhutivyas/RL/README.md

 For detailed instructions on how to set up and launch NeMo RL on Slurm or Kubernetes clusters, please refer to the dedicated [Cluster Start](docs/get-started/cluster.md) documentation.

 ## Tips and Tricks
-- If you forget to initialize the NeMo and Megatron submodules when cloning the NeMo-RL repository, you may run into an error like this:
+- If you forget to initialize the NeMo and Megatron submodules when cloning the NeMo RL repository, you may run into an error like this:

   ```sh
   ModuleNotFoundError: No module named 'megatron'